-A lot of the time the only way you will see your garden is through the kitchen window.
+A lot of the time, the only way you will see your garden is through the kitchen window.
 That is, unless it is warm and sunny outside.
 Otherwise, your regular view out of the window will be the only piece of garden you can enjoy.
 You will, therefore, want to take a look at the space from the inside of the house.
-Then see whether you can move things around to give an illusion of a larger garden from the inside.
-Make sure that your view is unhindered by large plants and make sure you can get plenty of light and color into the frame.
+Then see whether you can move things around to give an illusion of a more extensive spot from the inside.
+Make sure that your view is unhindered by large plants and that you can get plenty of light and color into the frame.

 When you are thinking of changing your garden, the best thing you can do is keep it simple.
 You can use geometric shapes.
-For example, squares and triangles to lay out your lawn, patio, and flowerbeds.
-This way you will create a more organized looking space.
+For example, squares and triangles lay out your lawn, patio, and flowerbeds.
+This way, you will create a more organized-looking space.
 This can be a huge help for you when it comes to creating a feeling of space and light in the garden.
-You can look to Japanese style gardens in particular for inspiration on these looks because this is where you will truly see small spaces come to life.
+You can look to Japanese style gardens in particular for inspiration on these looks because this is where you will genuinely see small spaces come to life.

 If you want to add a little bit of variety to a smaller garden space you can work with a few different materials.
 This will make the garden space feel like it is more expensive than it really is.
 For example, you could have a wooden deck, some small pebbles in the ground, and a stone path which will give a feeling of nature and make the garden feel much better than it is.
-When you do mix materials like this though you must make sure that you only use a maximum of three.
+When you mix materials like this, you must ensure that you only use a maximum of three.
 Any more than this can confuse the landscape.

-The same rule applies to your color scheme in the garden and you should always aim to put only three colors in the area.
+The same rule applies to your color scheme in the landscape; you should always aim to put only three colors in the area.
 For example, you can look online at color schemes and choose three contrasting or complementary colors and use these throughout your garden with flowers, plant pots, and accessories to make a more designed and styled look.
-A great color combination for the whole year round is red, blue, and yellow.
+A great color combination throughout the year is red, blue, and yellow.